ad-si/awesome-lego/README.md

 ## CAD

-- [Bricklink Studio] - Build, render, and create instructions.
+- [BrickLink Studio] - Build, render, and create instructions.
 - [bricksmith] - Virtual Lego modeling for your Macintosh.
 - [ldraw] - Open standard for LEGO CAD programs that allow the user to create virtual LEGO models and scenes.
 - [lic] - Lic is a cross-platform, Python, OpenGL & Qt powered desktop application for creating and editing LEGO instruction books.